THE STORY OF A FAMILY

 Nowadays, the public faces of Bodegas Manzanos are those of the brothers Víctor, and David Fernández de Manzanos, as well as Laura Mateo, wife of the former.
 In 2010, these young entrepreneurs took the reins of the winery to turn Manzanos Wines into a prosperous business, modern and endowed with the latest technologies in the field.
-A business that has managed to preserve the old flavor of tradition and the legacy received.
-Many changes have occurred in Manzanos in these six years since Victor, the eldest of the Fernandez de Manzanos brothers, disembarked in the winery after arriving from London, prepared to take the reins of the family business.
-His father, Víctor Fernández de Manzanos Pastor, author of the project for the current winery, had suddenly just died and this young man, at only twenty years of age, became the company’s engine, assuming the position of CEO.
+A business that has managed to preserve the old flavor of tradition and the received legacy.
+Many changes have occurred in Manzanos in these eight years since Victor, the eldest of the Fernandez de Manzanos brothers, embarked in the winery after arriving from London, prepared to take the reins of the family business.
+His father, Víctor Fernández de Manzanos Pastor, author of the project for the current winery, had suddenly died and this young man, at only twenty years of age, became the company’s engine, assuming the position of CEO.
 At that time, the company lacked creditworthiness, asphyxiated by the credits for the new facilities and the distribution of product was confined to the local scope with the traditional brand, Viña Marichalar, to which a new mid-high range brand had just been added, Finca Manzanos, gave way to the start of the Bodegas Manzanos Azagra project.
 The winery had four underground floors for wine elaboration and ageing and a common reception area on the ground floor.
-By then, there were 12 workers and a weak commercial network, neither national nor international.
-Nevertheless, today the company’s team is made up of more than 155 people.
+In that moment, there were 12 workers and a weak commercial network, both nationally and internationally.
+Nevertheless, today the company’s team is made up at more than 180 people.

 Víctor who was studying Finance and Bilingual Business Administration in London, combined distance learning of the end of his studies with his work in the winery.
-With this picture, the young Fernandez de Manzanos, passionate about business since he was a teenager, is not content to relaunch and take forward the company that had been left by his father, but decides on a major business expansion, materialized in what today is the Manzanos Enterprises group: a project with a division of wines, Manzanos Wines, with a total of ten wineries in several Designations of Origin, and another series of companies in different sectors.
+With this picture, the young Fernandez de Manzanos, passionate about business since he was a teenager, was not content to relaunch and move the company that had been left by his father forward, but decided on a major business expansion, materialized in what today is the Manzanos Enterprises group: a project with a division of wines, Manzanos Wines, with a total of ten wineries in several Designations of Origin, and another series of companies in different sectors.

 The presence in international markets has also been boosted, reaching more than 60 countries, and national distribution is also increasing.
-It has been difficult years to get to where we are because, whilst Victor Fernandez de Manzanos senior projected the winery in a time of economic boom, the young Victor has had to face the crisis, which shook the sector and the area in 2011.
+The years have been difficult to get to where we are because, whilst Victor Fernandez de Manzanos senior projected the winery in a time of economic boom, the young Victor has had to face the crisis, which shook the sector and the area in 2011.
 Perhaps this fact has pushed him into not giving up and his entrepreneurial nature has led him to consolidate a project for the future.
-In short, this youngsters from the 5th generation of the family, had to work hard.
-Their commitment and sacrifice during these last six years have been rewarded with the positioning of Manzanos Wines as one of the reference groups in the field of wine in Spain.
+In short, these youngsters from the 5th generation of the family, had to work hard.
+Their commitment and sacrifice during these last eight years have been rewarded with the positioning of Manzanos Wines as one of the distinct groups in the field of wine in Spain.